benscott/scratchpads-training/content/ordering.rst

 Either *Add* or *Edit* an item of content for the node type on which you have enabled setting weight.

-A new weight option is available in the node additonal options.
+A new weight option is available in the node additional options.

 .. figure:: /_static/Weight.png